-- 12. By 15 February each year, each CPC with an allocated eastern Atlantic and Mediterranean bluefin tuna quota shall submit to the ICCAT Secretariat: - a) An annual fishing plan for the catching vessels and traps fishing bluefin tuna in the eastern Atlantic and the Mediterranean drawn up in accordance with paragraphs 14-15. - b) An annual fishing capacity management plan ensuring that the CPC authorized fishing capacity is commensurate with the allocated quota drawn up to include the information set forth in paragraphs 16-21. - c) A monitoring, control and inspection plan with a view to ensuring compliance with the provisions of this Recommendation.
-This plan shall also designate the CPC control competent authority and the list of contact points nominated as responsible for the implementation of this control and inspection plan. - d) An annual farming management plan as appropriate, that is in line with the requirements set out in paragraphs 22-25, including the authorized maximum input per farm and the maximum capacity per farm and the total amount of fish by farm carried over from the previous year, in accordance with paragraphs 199 to 205. - 13.
-For 2022, prior to 31 March 2022 and in line with paragraph 235 of this Recommendation, the Commission shall convene an intersessional meeting of Panel 2 to analyze and, as appropriate, endorse the plans referred to under paragraph 12.
-This obligation may be revised after 2022 to allow endorsement of the plans to be done by electronic means.
-If the Commission finds a serious fault in the plans submitted and cannot endorse these plans, the Commission shall decide on the automatic suspension of bluefin tuna fishing in that year by that CPC.
+- 10. By 15 February each year, each CPC with an allocated eastern Atlantic and Mediterranean bluefin tuna quota as well as each CPC seeking to export aquacultured bluefin tuna as referred to in Recommendation by ICCAT on aquaculture bluefin tuna (Rec.
+24-07) shall submit to the ICCAT Secretariat: - a) An annual fishing plan for the catching vessels and traps fishing bluefin tuna in the eastern Atlantic and the Mediterranean drawn up in accordance with paragraphs 12-13. - b) An annual fishing capacity management plan ensuring that the CPC authorized fishing capacity is commensurate with the allocated quota drawn up to include the information set forth in paragraphs 14-21. - c) Monitoring, control and inspection plan with a view to ensuring compliance with the provisions of this Recommendation.
+This plan shall also designate the CPC control competent authority and the list of contact points nominated as responsible for the implementation of this monitoring, control and inspection plan. - d) An annual farming management plan as appropriate, that is in line with the requirements set out in paragraphs 22 and 23, including the authorized maximum input per farm and the maximum capacity per farm and the total amount of fish by farm carried over from the previous year, in accordance with paragraphs 203-209. - e) An annual aquaculture plan, as appropriate, to be made in accordance with Rec.
+24-07. - 11.
+Prior to 31 March each year and in line with paragraph 237 of this Recommendation, unless otherwise decided by the Commission, the Commission shall convene an intersessional meeting of Panel 2 to analyze and, as appropriate, endorse the plans referred to under paragraph 10.
+This obligation may be done by electronic means if the Commission so decides.
+If the Commission finds a serious fault in the plans submitted and cannot endorse these plans, the Commission shall decide on the suspension of bluefin tuna fishing in that year or export of aquacultured bluefin tuna by that CPC.
 Non-submission of the plan referred to above shall automatically lead to suspension of bluefin tuna fishing in that year.